urbit/urbit.org-reloaded/content/docs/hoon/overview.md

   lot of the system manipulates types.
-In particular, the `!>` rune, when applied to a piece of data, uses compile-time type reflection to produce something called a "vase": a pair of type and data, similar to a <code>Data.Dynamic</code> in Haskell, or a limited form of a dependent pair.
+In particular, the `!>` rune, when applied to a piece of data, uses compile-time type reflection to produce something called a "vase": a pair of type and data, similar to a `Data.Dynamic` in Haskell, or a limited form of a dependent pair.
   Since the Arvo kernel does a lot of dynamic compilation, it uses vases to implement something akin to a dynamically typed language using Hoon.
 This allows for type-safe dynamic program loading, program